zack2016/smarthome/dev/README.md

    * Font Awesome 5.8.1:
       * CSS: &lt;link rel="stylesheet" href="/gstatic/fontawesome/css/all.css" type="text/css"/&gt;

+ For addons, etc. that are delivered with the components, see /modules/http/webif/gstatic folder!

  If you are interested in new "global" components, contact us.
 Otherwise feel free to use them in your plugin, as long as the Open Source license is ok.